Dental Implants – Newton, MA

 A Lifelong Solution for Missing Teeth

-Traditionally, if a patient needed to replace their missing teeth, their only options consisted of restorations that just sat on top of their gum line.
-While these can look fantastic, they tend to lack the stability of real dental structure due to the lack of a root, leading to a weakened bite and discomfort within the mouth.
-Dental implants in Newton, MA, on the other hand, are the next best thing to nature because the new teeth are stabilized using titanium tooth roots placed directly into the jawbone.
-Using this state-of-the-art treatment, Dr. Anjomi can permanently renew someone’s smile and oral health for a lifetime to come, and to start getting it, all you have to do is call us today.
+For a long time, if a patient needed to replace their missing teeth, their only options consisted of restorations that just sat on top of their gumline.
+While these can look fantastic, they tend to lack the stability of real dental structure due to not having a root, leading to a weakened bite and discomfort within the mouth.
+Dental implants in Newton, MA, on the other hand, are the next best thing to nature because the new teeth are stabilized using artificial titanium tooth roots placed directly in the jawbone.
+Using this state-of-the-art treatment, Dr. Anjomi can permanently renew someone’s smile and oral health for a lifetime to come.
+To start, all you have to do is call us today .

 Why Choose Newton Corner Dental Care for Dental Implants?